Family Lawyer in New York

 Family changes can overturn everyday life, from where your children sleep to how you manage your finances.
 If you are facing divorce, a custody dispute, or questions about support in New York City, you do not have to navigate this on your own.
 At Law Offices of Andreas Vasilatos, we focus our practice on family and matrimonial law, and we work with clients who need steady guidance during some of the most difficult decisions they will ever make.

-Since 2006, our firm has represented spouses and parents across New York City and nearby counties in cases involving divorce, child custody, support, and complex cross border disputes.
+Since 2006, our firm has represented spouses and parents across New York City and nearby counties in cases involving divorce, same-sex divorce, child custody, support, and complex cross-border disputes.
 Our attorneys bring a combined 90 years of family law experience, which helps us anticipate issues and explain what to expect in the New York courts.
-We focus on clear communication, so you know what is happening and what choices are in front of you.
+We focus on clear communication so you know what is happening and what choices are in front of you.

 Need help with divorce, custody, or support?
 Speak with a skilled family law attorney in New York.
-Call (855) 773-1166 or schedule your consultation.
+Call (855) 773-1166 or schedule your consultation online.

 Why Work With Our New York Family Law Team